anuveyatsu/DEMO-datapackage-vega-lifelines/README.md

-This is an example DataPackage that demonstrates usage of "Vega Graph Specifications".
-This Demo Data Package implements an example from [here](https://vega.github.io/vega-editor/?mode=vega&spec=lifelines).
+This is an example DataPackage that displays lifelines of the first 5 presidents of the US and demonstrates usage of "Vega Graph Specifications".
+This Data Package is based on [this example](https://vega.github.io/vega-editor/?mode=vega&spec=lifelines).

 ## Views